-About WGEMWGEM-TV's license was originally granted to Quincy Broadcasting Co., owned by the Quincy Herald-Whig; it was allotted channel 10.
-The station was affiliated with NBC and ABC from the start, while being represented by Walker Representation Co.
-Quincy Broadcasting's president at the time was T. C. Oakley; Joe Bonansinga was the station's founding general manager.
-The station received their DuMont transmitters on the same truck as nearby KHQA-TV (channel 7) on July 27, 1953.
-The crews competed to see who could get on the air first.
-WGEM began interim broadcasting two hours per night on September 4, 1953.
+About WGEMThe license for WGEM-TV was initially issued to Quincy Broadcasting Co., which was controlled by the Quincy Herald-Whig; it was assigned channel 10.
+From the beginning, the station was connected with NBC and ABC and was represented by Walker Representation Co.
+T. C. Oakley was Quincy Broadcasting's president at the time, and Joe Bonansinga was the station's first general manager.
+On July 27, 1953, the station acquired their DuMont transmitters on the same truck as neighbouring KHQA-TV (channel 7).
+The crews fought to see who could fly first.
+On September 4, 1953, WGEM began an interim transmission of two hours every night.

-During the 1960s, WGEM shared its secondary ABC affiliation with CBS affiliate KHQA-TV.
-This arrangement ended in 1969, when WJJY-TV in Jacksonville, Illinois, went on the air as the ABC affiliate for Quincy; when WJJY went bankrupt and shut down in 1971, WGEM resumed carrying a few ABC shows until the mid-1990s.
-The station also had a secondary affiliation with Fox between 1990 and 1994, after which the station moved its Fox affiliation to a separate cable-only channel.
-WGEM-TV is one of the few and longest operating television stations in the country, outside of network owned-and-operated stations, that has had the same call letters, owner, channel number, and primary network affiliation throughout its history.
+WGEM shared its secondary ABC affiliation with CBS affiliate KHQA-TV in the 1960s.
+This arrangement ended in 1969, when WJJY-TV in Jacksonville, Illinois, became Quincy's ABC affiliate; when WJJY went bankrupt and shut down in 1971, WGEM resumed running a few ABC programming until the mid-1990s.
+Between 1990 until 1994, the station held a secondary affiliation with Fox, after which it shifted its Fox affiliation to a separate cable-only channel.
+WGEM-TV is one of the few and longest-running television stations in the US that has maintained the same call letters, owner, channel number, and principal network affiliation throughout its existence.

-Since the mid-to-late 1990s, WGEM has branded solely with its call letters.
+Since the mid-to-late 1990s, WGEM has only used its call letters to identify itself.